Mosin Nagant M91/30 Rifle Restoration

 After letting the stock dry completely I sanded with 320 grit to knock down the grain that was raised with the OxiClean bleaching.
 I cleaned off the sanding dust, hung it and applied a thick coat of Varathane light cherry stain.
 I waited about 5 minutes and hit it again.
 After about 15 minutes I wiped off the excess.
 The wood didn't seem to absorb much stain.
 The new color came out very close to the original color (before any work was started on the stock).

-You should follow the directions for whatever finish you use.
-I apply a very thin coat of wipe-on polyurethane on every surface, inside and out.
+I generally apply a very thin coat of wipe-on polyurethane on every surface, inside and out.
 This seals the wood to protect from water, oil, etc. I apply the poly using a paper towel folded to about 1" x 3".
-I've found sponge brushes tend to leave little bubbles in the finish.
-A good quality bristle paint brush works well, but they cost quite a bit and can be a pain to clean.
-A paper towel is fast, cheap and easy - and actually leaves a decent finish.
-Let it dry for at least 12 hours between coats (drying time may vary).
+Old t-shirts and socks also work really well.

+You should follow the directions for whatever finish you use.
 Here's my general finishing process.
 I know it looks like a lot of steps, but each step is easy and the results are almost guaranteed to be beautiful...

 It'll generally take at least 2 coats, usually 3 or 4, rarely more.
 This should result in a very smooth and beautiful finish.

 Watco danish oil can create a fairly good finish.
 It's very easy to apply, just wipe on, let it sit for about 10 minutes and wipe off the excess.
 A couple coats is all you need and it results in a natural looking finish.
 Unfortunately, it only provides minimal protection.